paulatamires2/paulatamires2/README.md

 - 👋 Hi, I’m @paulatamires2
 - 🌱 I’m currently learning HTML, CSS, Python, Java
 - 📫 How to reach me github.com/paulatamires
+- This profile is for Curso em Vídeo projects

 <!---
 paulatamires2/paulatamires2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.